The First World War was the war of the Lewis light machine gun.

 Additional parts for the infantry version Lewis replica

-The parts set for the infantry version includes the receiver halves, feed tray, ammo drum, stock set, PVC barrel shroud (white PVC) with stand-offs and tip.
+The full-scale parts set for the infantry version includes the receiver halves, feed tray, ammo drum, stock set, PVC barrel shroud (white PVC) with stand-offs and tip.

 Here's a copy of the assembly instructions for the infantry version Lewis.